IST-DASLab/CloverLM/README.md

 # CloverLM

 ## Description
-PyTorch codebase used for the training and evaluation of [CloverLM](https://github.com/IST-DASLab/CloverLM/blob/main/REPORT.md).
-Training code is heavily modified [ant](https://github.com/gvlassis/ant), with NVFP4 kernels from [Quartet-II](https://github.com/IST-DASLab/Quartet-II), and evaluation code by Matin Ansaripour (@matinansaripour) and Andrei Panferov (@BlackSamorez).
+This is the PyTorch codebase used for the training and evaluation of our model CloverLM; please see the [full report](https://github.com/IST-DASLab/CloverLM/blob/main/REPORT.md).

+The training harness is a heavily-modified version of [ant](https://github.com/gvlassis/ant), with NVFP4 kernels from [Quartet-II](https://github.com/IST-DASLab/Quartet-II).
+The evaluation code is by Matin Ansaripour (@matinansaripour) and Andrei Panferov (@BlackSamorez).

 ## Getting started